GrayPockets/Released-as-Homebrew/README.md

     * "cannibal", "philosopher", "pixie": Ability gaining reminder tokens do not show the seat on the night order.
     * "vortox": Global ST notes, such as "Townsfolk abilities yield false information", is not available.
     * "atheist": Global duplicate characters is not available.
-    * "bootlegger": Bootlegger rules do not appear (for a Homebrew bootlegger).
+    * "bootlegger": Making your own lists for Fabled to display is not avaialable.

 ## Changelog
+### 0.140.1
+* Online app bug documentation
 ### 0.140.0
 * Vortox
 ### 0.139.0